5 Small business ideas to start with low investment for 2026

-Doing business online is not only more convenient, it reaches a wider, even global, audience.
+Doing business online is not only more convenient, but it also reaches a wider, even global, audience.
 You have more control over your branding and marketing.
-The convenience and ease of online shopping is hard to beat and, as a result, people are turning to it in much larger numbers.
+The convenience and ease of online shopping is hard to beat, and, as a result, people are turning to it in much larger numbers.

 1. Sell used goods online

+One of the most successful small business ideas is selling second-hand goods.
 There are a variety of reasons why people buy used goods.
 For one, used goods are often cheaper than new goods.
-This is especially true for electronics and other big-ticket items, which people tend to discard and replace often.
-Similarly, great deals can be found on secondhand designer apparel and accessories, which often sell for a fraction of their original price.
+This is especially true for electronics, secondhand designer apparel, and accessories, which often sell for a fraction of their original price.

 Now, thanks to the proliferation of ecommerce websites, individuals and businesses alike are using online auctions to sell a wide variety of used products, including clothes, books, electronics, home goods, and more.